civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Fixed: Bug with games played as players other than player 1

 2004-03-28
-Updated: German and English version of the Great Libary.
+Updated: German and English version of the Great Library.
 Updated: colors00.txt to replace some nearly identical colors and changed the color order a little bit.
 Fixed: Disabled restart key in network, hot seat and email games.